-- the degree of aggregation of pyrimidine dinucleotides in the sequence, - the sensitivities of the four pyrimidine dinucleotides.
+• the sensitivities of the four pyrimidine dinucleotides.

-Instead of looking at G+C content, which is an indirect measure of the impact of UV exposure on genomic content, let us look at pyrimidine dinucleotide content
+Instead of looking at G+C content, which is an indirect measure of the impact of UV exposure on genomic content, let us look at pyrimidine dinucleotide content.

 Are CC, TT, CT and TC dinucleotides avoided in light-exposed bacteria?